 An MBA is an investment that is consistently shown to pay off in terms of the kind of role open to graduates and their salary level.

 Check out our ’10 signs you’re ready for an MBA’ and if you find yourself ticking all the boxes, maybe it’s time that you made this investment in yourself.

 “My working life is already so busy – I don’t have time to study too.”

 Earning an MBA is no walk in the park, but the smaller class structure at NCI and stronger engagement with lecturers are there to support you.

 At NCI, the MBA is taught in the evenings, with no block-release from work required, so you don’t have to look for unpaid leave or commit all your annual leave to study.

 You should check with your employer: most employers encourage further education and have an allowance of study days – some even part- or fully-fund industry-relevant qualifications like an MBA.

 Part of the motivation for doing an MBA is the opportunity to move on to bigger-picture roles, where the hard work you put in can have greater impact.

-This is a perfect occasion to draw up a SWOT – Strengths, Weaknesses, Opportunities and Threats – to take a strategic approach to planning your career trajectory.
+This is a perfect chance to flex those management skills and draw up a SWOT – Strengths, Weaknesses, Opportunities and Threats – to take a strategic approach to planning your career trajectory.